 Taxes are generally an involuntary fee levied on individuals or corporations that is enforced by a government entity, whether local, regional or national in order to finance government activities.
-In economics, taxes fall on whomever pays the burden of the tax, whether this is the entity being taxed, like a business, or the end consumers of the business's goods.
+In economics, taxes fall on whoever pays the burden of the tax, whether this is the entity being taxed, like a business, or the end consumers of the business’s goods.
 (Source: Investopedia).
 It is a monetary burden laid upon individuals or property owners to support the government.
 It is not a voluntary payment or donation, but an enforced contribution towards the government.

 The prime reason for levy of taxes is that they are the basic source of revenue to the government which can be utilised by the government for its expenses like defence, healthcare, education, different infrastructure facilities like roads, dams, highways etc.

 There are mainly two forms of taxes namely Direct and Indirect taxes.
 These are defined according to the ability of the end taxpayer to shift the burden of taxes to someone else.
 Direct taxes allow the government to collect taxes directly from the consumers while indirect taxes allow the government to expect stable and assured returns through the society.

 A Direct tax is imposed directly on the taxpayer and paid directly to the government by the ones on whom it is imposed.
 It cannot be shifted by the taxpayer to someone else.

 Some important direct taxes imposed in India are as under:

 1. Income Tax: It is levied on and paid by the same person according to the different tax brackets as defined by the income tax department.
 It is imposed by the government on all the income that is generated by various entities within their jurisdiction.
 All individuals and businesses have to file an income tax return every year to determine whether they owe any taxes or are eligible for any tax refund.